HyperHumanic/hyperhumanic.github.io/body.md

 Magnesium Chelate: High bioavailability champs, like magnesium bisglycinate or magnesium malate, often recommended at 200-400 mg/day.

+## Vitamin D3 + K2 + Magnesium

+Why Vitamin D3?

+Vitamin D3 isn’t just a vitamin—it’s a hormone that’s crucial for bone health, immune function, and mood regulation.
+However, its effectiveness is greatly enhanced when paired with the right partners—Vitamin K2 and magnesium.

+The Role of Vitamin K2
+Vitamin K2 directs calcium to where our body needs it most, like bones and teeth, rather than arteries where it can cause harm.
+This makes K2 a critical player in maintaining not only bone health but also cardiovascular health.

+Magnesium’s Magic
+Magnesium assists in the activation of Vitamin D. Without sufficient magnesium, Vitamin D remains stored and inactive; you won’t get its full benefits, no matter how much you take.

+Together, Better!
+When combined, Vitamin D3 and K2, along with magnesium, work synergistically to:
+- Enhance bone density and structure
+- Improve calcium absorption and utilization
+- Support heart and vascular health
+- Regulate immune and hormonal balance

+Boosting Your Levels
+To effectively increase your Vitamin D levels:
+1. Sun Exposure: Aim for 10-20 minutes of midday sun, several times a week, depending on your skin tone and location.
+2. Diet: Include Vitamin D-rich foods like fatty fish, fortified foods, and egg yolks.
+For K2, think cheese, eggs, and butter; for magnesium, nuts, seeds, and leafy greens.
+3. Supplementation: Consider a high-quality supplement that combines all three, especially if you’re deficient or have limited sun exposure.

+Vitamin D Lab Range
+70-80 ng/mL Slowing of cancer growth in patients with diverse types of cancer
+> 50 ng/mL 50% reduction in breast cancer, decreased risk of all solid cancers
+< 40 ng/mL Three times the risk of multiple sclerosis
+< 36 ng/mL Increased high blood pressure
+< 34 ng/mL 2x the risk of heart attack
+< 30 ng/mL Suboptimal/Deficient
+	Increased calcium loss from bones, osteoporosis Poor wound healing Increased muscle pain
+	Increased joint and back pain
+	Greater risk of depression
+	Increased diabetes risk
+	Increased schizophrenia risk
+	Increased migraines
+	Increased autoimmune disease (lupus, scleroderma, thyroiditis)
+	Increased allergies
+	Increased preeclampsia risk
+	Increased systemic inflammation
+	Increased risk of certain viral infections
+< 20 ng/mL 75% greater risk of colon cancer
+< 15 ng/mL Risk of rickets
+< 10 ng/mL Notably deficient

 #### Hairs

 ##### Mela Annurca